The Kilns in Murano

 Keeping all the glassblowers on the island also helped the Repubblica Serenissima protect the trade secrets of this art – so much so that the glassblowers could not leave the island nor could Venetians visit without a special permit.

 Murano master glassblowers still use ancient glass blowing and hot moulding techniques.
 Most of the island’s glassblowers organize very interesting guided tours so visitors can see vases, glasses and glass artwork created in real time.
-A fascinating, almost magical show, that is sure to delight the kids.
+A fascinating, almost magical show, that is sure to delight kids of all ages.